-Fair value of derivative financial instruments
+Fair value of derivative financial instruments and loans

-The Company uses a Black Scholes model to estimate the fair value of derivative financial instruments, which consists of a conversion feature to convert the instrument into common shares.
-Measurement inputs include expected volatility (based on weighted average historical volatility adjusted for changes expected due to publicly available information of a comparable peer group), weighted average expected life of the instruments, expected dividends, the risk-free interest rate (based on government bonds) and probabilities of certain events occurring as disclosed in Note 17.
+The Company uses valuation techniques (e.g., Black Scholes model) to estimate the fair value of derivative financial instruments, which typically consist of warrants or a conversion feature to convert the instrument into common shares.
+Measurement inputs include expected volatility (based on weighted average historical volatility adjusted for changes expected due to publicly available information of a comparable peer group), weighted average expected life of the instruments, expected dividends, the risk-free interest rate (based on government bonds) and probabilities of certain events occurring as disclosed in Note 16.
 The inputs to the model are subject to estimate and changes in these inputs can materially impact the estimated fair value of derivative liabilities.
 The fair value reported may not represent the transaction value if these instruments were exchanged at any point in time.